verdaux/BookNotes/Phrases/Insults.md

 - [ ] Your mom loves it when I do that
 - [ ] If someone calls you ugly: I was trying to look like you today.
 - [ ] Well, aren't you a waste of billion years of evolution
+- [ ] A face only a mother could love